This plan outlines important information for runners entered into the Peacock Challenge 55 (PC 55) on 10/20/2018.

-Due to the extreme nature of the course, distance, and climate, participants must have completed an official trail ultrarun (documented results via Ultrasignup.com) of at least 50 kilometers within the past 2 years (after June 1, 2016) as documented on Ultrasignup.com.
+Due to the extreme nature of the course, distance, and climate, participants must have completed an official trail ultrarun (documented results via Ultrasignup) of at least 50- kilometers within the past 2 years (after June 1, 2016) as documented on Ultrasignup.com.

 - HURT will monitor those who have registered who don’t have the qualifying standard on a case-by-case basis.
 Inclusion into the run does not imply that HURT feels said runner is prepared for the event.
-Please refer to the waiver at Ultrasignup during the registration process and ensure you meet the conditions stated before applying for this event.
+Please refer to the waiver at Ultrasignup.com before registering and ensure you meet the conditions stated before applying for this event.
 Runner will not be accepted without an electronically signed waiver.

 - The course is remote and very difficult.
 Course cutoffs have been established for the safety of the runner and will be strictly enforced.
 Keeping with the tradition of the HURT 100, and the HURT Trail Series, this event is designed to be a low-key event.

 - PC 55 is a pre-registration event.
 There is no lottery, or a wait list.
 Acceptance or denial into the event will be sent to each entrant (following validation of documentation of previous ultrarunning experience).
 Once the qualifying event is verified, an email will be sent to the registrant to confirm the intent to register.
 A ten-day window will be allowed to confirm intent to register and pay the entry fee, if registrant does not confirm registration and pay the entry fee, said runner will not be placed into the event.
 Since there is a runner limit of 75 for the event there are no race refunds or rollover of registration to the next year once runner is selected into the event and the credit card on file has been

 - Registration for the event opens on 6/2/2018 and promptly closes on 10/6/2018 at UltraSignup.